wp-plugins/digishop/readme.txt

 DigiShop WordPress plugin is free to use for personal or commercial one.

-Run into issues or have questions/suggestions?
-Send them to help@orbisius.com
+= issues/questions/suggestions =
+If you have run into issues or have questions/suggestions please register on our support forum and post your suggestion or question there.

+> Support is handled on our site: <a href="http://club.orbisius.com/support/" target="_blank" title="[new window]">http://club.orbisius.com/support/</a>
+> Please do NOT use the WordPress forums or other places to seek support.

 == Screenshots ==
 1. Plugin icon when editing post/page